frostwire/frostwire/desktop/README.md

     ./run

-If you are using Windows, run the project with `run.bat` in the `src` folder.
+If you are using Windows, run the project with `run.bat`.

 # HAVING ISSUES BUILDING?